pprunty/pprunty.github.io/posts/05-how-i-just-do-it.md

 artwork: "Wang Haiyang"
 ---

 Work sucks.
-I have 40 more years of my life to spent shackled by invisible chains to my desk and forced to stare at a computer screen.
+40 years.
+I have 40 more years of my life to spent shackled by invisible capitalist chains to my desk and forced to stare at a computer screen.